angrybacon/doomsday-wiki/markdown/articles/2018/03/06/scg-worcester-report.md

 -4 Cabal Therapy, -1 Conjurer's Bauble
 +2 Hurkyl's Recall, +1 Echoing Truth, +1 Chain of Vapor, +1 Thoughtseize

-G2: I fetch and Thouhgtseize away a chalice, leaving them with a Sudden Shock, a Chandra, and a Fiery Confluence.
+G2: I fetch and Thoughtseize away a chalice, leaving them with a Sudden Shock, a Chandra, and a Fiery Confluence.
 They just play lands and I cantrip.
 On turn 3 I make a pass-the-turn pile, except I'm at 17 life so I drop to 8.
 End of turn they Sudden Shock me, untap, and cast Fiery Confluence to burn me for the